isomerpages/tp-virtualcampus/_events/Highlights/TP National Day Celebrations 2025.md

 display up close, capture lots of Instagram-worthy moments, and tag <strong><a href="https://www.instagram.com/temasekpoly/?hl=en" rel="noopener nofollow" target="_blank">@temasekpoly</a></strong> to share your experience with our TP family!</p>
 <p>And that’s not all!
 Explore exhibits featuring small arms and field rations
-at The Plaza, and interactive stations where you can try your hand at a series of engaging and educational activities.
+at The Plaza, and visit interactive stations where you can try your hand at a series of engaging and educational activities.
 Let’s honour Singapore’s military defence and resilience together!</p>
 </div>
 </details>